tinygrad/tinygrad/docs/technical_overview.md

 * llops: Low level operations, what the computational accelerator(GPU,or other accelerator) deals with.

 ## Accelerators
-An accelerator extends the ExplicitExecAST class, If you have a accelerator named Nuralacel it should be named something like NuralacelBuffer as it representing the backing buffer of a Tensor object.
+An accelerator extends the ExplicitExecAST class.
+If you have a accelerator named Nuralacel it should be named something like NuralacelBuffer as it representing the backing buffer of a Tensor object.
 The NuralacelBuffer should have 3 methods
 * fromCPU (takes data and "moves" the data from python)
 * toCPU (moves data back to python)
 * exec_ast (Executes a tree structure of Tensor Operations)